 Who pays for workers’ comp insurance?

-Employers pay for workers comp insurance.
-Employees aren’t required to contribute to the cost.
+Employers pay for workers’ comp insurance.
+Employees do not cover workers’ compensation costs.
 The cost to the employer is passed on to consumers or clients in the prices the business charges for its products or services.

 How are workers’ comp claims paid?

-A claim is paid if the employer or insurance carrier agrees that the illness or injury is work-related.
-If the insurance carrier disputes the claim, no cash benefits are paid until the law judge decides who’s right.
-If a worker is not receiving benefits because the employer or insurance carrier is disputing the injury, he or she may be eligible for disability benefits in the meantime.
-Any payments made under the Disability Program, however, will be subtracted from future workers’ comp payments.
+A workers’ compensation claim is paid if the injury is compensable, meaning the employer and insurance carrier agree that the injury is work-related and covered by the policy.
+If the insurance carrier disputes the claim, no cash benefits will be paid until the state workers’ compensation board, mediator, or judge determines who’s right.
+If a worker is not receiving benefits because an employer or insurance carrier is in the process of disputing an injury, the worker may be eligible for disability benefits in the meantime.
+Any payments made under the disability program, however, will be subtracted from future workers’ compensation payments.

-Weekly cash benefits and medical care are paid by the employer’s insurance carrier, as directed by the Workers’ Compensation Board.
+Weekly cash benefits and medical care are paid by the employer’s insurance carrier, as directed by the state workers’ compensation board.
 The board is a state agency that processes the claims.
 It determines whether the insurer will reimburse for cash benefits, medical care, or both, and the amounts payable.

 What if the employee is able to work?

-If the employee can return to work but his injury prevents him from earning the same wages he had prior to the injury, he may be entitled to a benefit that will make up two-thirds of the difference.
-He also may return to work in light or alternate duty before he is fully healed.
+If the employee can return to work but cannot earn the same wage as a result of injury, the employee may be entitled to a benefit that will make up two-thirds of the difference.
+The employee also may return to work in light or alternate duty while healing.